 Affinity purification (also called affinity chromatography) is a technique in which the difference in absorption depends on the specific affinity between a substance fixed in the separation material (the absorbent) and the desired component in the mixture (the ligand).
 It is one of the most diverse and powerful chromatographic methods for purification of a specific molecule or a group of molecules from complex mixtures.
 It is usually performed in columns.

-Expedeon offers a range of products offers cost-effective solutions that offer unparalleled performance and efficiency.
+Expedeon provides a range of products and cost-effective solutions that offer unparalleled performance and efficiency.

 Table below shows which of our products can be used depending on the type of recombinant protein you need to purify:

 |Antibody||Protein A/ Protein G/ Protein L/ Protein A/G|